Lifecycle-Science/actionhub-shopify-python/README.md

 ## Overview

 This app does not use the Shopify CLI, rather it relies heavily on https://github.com/Shopify/shopify_python_api.
 The backend uses FastAPI (https://github.com/tiangolo/fastapi).
-The front end uses then environments (window) Shopify AppBridge with vanilla JavaScript.
+The front end uses the Shopify AppBridge form the window object (`window["app-bridge"]`) with vanilla JavaScript.

 ## How Shopify Data is Used In RE2